Jessada26/BSC_POOL_ID/README.md

-# BSC_POOL_ID
+# FIND_POOL_ID

-- auto click and find your pool id from BSC scan by pure javascript mode console panel of DevTools.
+- auto click and find your pool id from blockchain scan by pure javascript mode console panel of DevTools.

 # HOW TO USE
 ![image](https://user-images.githubusercontent.com/58971201/132912826-9f41deef-d3a4-463d-aa8b-e51c1648621b.png)